kodius/kodiui-core/packages/cli/README.md

-@kodiui/cli is a command-line interface (CLI) tool designed to effortlessly integrate Kodi UI's primitive components into your React projects.
-Drawing inspiration from the "Every Layout CSS" book, Kodi UI is meticulously crafted with Tailwind CSS, providing you with a robust collection of versatile and aesthetically pleasing components that adapt seamlessly to your design needs.
-With the @kodiui/cli, you can easily install desired components into your project, and have the flexibility to edit and customize them according to your specific requirements, ensuring a perfect fit for your application's design and functionality.
+@kodiui/cli helps you easily drop Kodi UI's responsive layout components into your React project.
+Crafted with Tailwind CSS and inspired by "Every Layout CSS," these components are super versatile, and they'll adapt to your design needs in no time.
+Install, tweak, and watch your layout game level up!

 ## Available Components 🛠